 When these two meridians are out of balance, you experience emotions like anger, aggression, impatience, irritability and so on.
 From the liver, you feel discomfort and tension from the tendons and joints.
 Psychologically you can experience PMS, Hormonal fluctuations, emotions and depression.
 From your gallbladder, you can experience complaints such as gallstones, stiffness on the outside of your body.

-Join the Elemental Yin Yoga & Fascia Therapy Retreat to learn more about meridians, releasing emotional and physical blockages.
+Join me during the Online Goddess Yin Yoga & Meditation Course or come to France and join me at the Elemental Yin Yoga & Fascia Therapy Retreat to learn more about meridians, releasing emotional and physical blockages.
 A gift to yourself to spend time in nature and learn about elemental wisdom, self-healing ability and more relaxing activities.